 b.
-Paul Richard Brown is a former shareholder in KTC's litigation group, with over 31 years of trial experience.
+Paul Richard Brown is a shareholder in KTC's litigation group, with over 31 years of trial experience.
 As lead trial counsel, Mr. Brown has handled patent, trademark, trade dress, false advertising, and other complex commercial matters.
 Mr. Brown has extensive experience in asset recovery and financial fraud matters, representing high net worth individuals and financial institutions.
 He has conducted more than 100 bench trials and numerous jury trials in various jurisdictions across the country.
 He is admitted to practice before the Ninth Circuit Court of Appeals and the Supreme Court of the United States.
 Mr. Brown has negotiated complex multimillion-dollar transactions for domestic and international high-technology businesses worldwide, including in foreign jurisdictions such as Hong Kong, Taiwan, Switzerland, the Peoples' Republic of China, Germany, Russia, Mongolia, Sweden, and the

-DECLARATION OF NATHAN T. PAINE - 7

-Case No. 2:19-cv-00290-RSL

-KARR TUTTLE CAMPBELL 701 Fifth Avenue, Suite 3300 Seattle, Washington 98104 Main: (206) 223 1313
+DECLARATION OF NATHAN T. PAINE - 7 Case No. 2:19-cv-00290-RSL KARR TUTTLE CAMPBELL 701 Fifth Avenue, Suite 3300 Seattle, Washington 98104 Main: (206) 223 1313 Fax: (206) 682 7100

 Netherlands.
 He has been named "Super Lawyer" for the last seven years.
-Mr. Brown was the second lawyer to join this case and worked with me in tandem all aspects of the pre-suit investigation, during which he played a particularly critical role in the scientific testing.
-Since the suit was filed, Mr. Brown had been involved in all aspects of the litigation including motions practice, management of KTC's document reviewers, taking and defending depositions, vetting and working with selected experts, multiple farm site visits, extensive interaction with class representatives including document production and deposition preparation, mediation and settlement negotiations, with particular emphasis concerning financial issues.
-Although Mr. Brown is no longer working for KTC, Mr. Brown's primary responsibility had been to ensure that the case is ready for trial.
-I have taken over Mr. Brown's responsibilities since he has left KTC.
+Mr. Brown was the 1 2 second lawyer to join this case and worked with me in tandem all aspects of the pre-suit 3 investigation, during which he played a particularly critical role in the scientific testing.
+Since 4 the suit was filed, Mr. Brown has been involved in all aspects of the litigation including motions 5 practice, management of KTC's document reviewers, taking and defending depositions, vetting and working with selected experts, multiple farm site visits, extensive interaction with class 6 7 representatives including document production and deposition preparation, mediation and 8 settlement negotiations, with particular emphasis concerning financial issues.
+Mr. Brown's 9 primary responsibility is to ensure that the case is ready for trial.